rupanshiagni28/ToDoList_sample/README.md

 # ToDoList_sample
-Created TodoList using Python Tkinter for GUI Desktop application and MYSQL WORKBENCH for Database.
+Created TodoList using Python Tkinter(GUI FRAMEWORK) for GUI Desktop application and MYSQL WORKBENCH for Database.